modeldatarcn/modeldatarcn.github.io/workshop3/travel.md

 Grand Forks Airport (GFK):
 * 10 minutes from hotel
 * Major Carriers: Delta (via Minneapolis only)
-* Transportation Options to CanadInn: CanadInn has a shuttle - must be booked ahead of time with hotel using reservation.
+* Transportation Options to CanadInn: CanadInn has a shuttle - you just need to call the front desk and say when you'll need a pickup: 701-772-8404.
 Rideshare (e.g., Uber/Lyft) & Taxis are also available.
 Grand Forks generally has only about half a dozen rideshare drivers at any given time, so wait times may vary.
 Taxis can be reserved by contacting S&S Taxis: [https://www.sstaxis.com/](https://www.sstaxis.com/).

 Fargo Airport (FAR)*:
 * 75 minutes from hotel